sdvdxl/influxdb.com/content/docs/v0.9/guides/writing_data.md

 ### Schemaless Design
 ---
 InfluxDB is a schemaless database.
 You can add new measurements, tags, and fields at any time.
 Note that if you attempt to write data with a different type than previously used (for example, writing a string to a field that previously accepted integers), InfluxDB will reject those data.

+### A note on REST...
+---
+InfluxDB uses HTTP solely as a convenient and widely supported data transfer language.

+Why are modern web API’s constructed in a REST style?
+Because as the number of endpoints grows the need for an organizing system becomes pressing.
+REST is the industry agreed style for organizing large numbers of endpoints.
+This consistency is good for programmers who are both developing and consuming the API: everyone involved knows what to expect.

+REST, however, is just a convention.
+InfluxDB makes due with 3 API endpoints.
+This simple, easy to understand system just uses HTTP as a transfer system for [InfluxQL](https://github.com/influxdb/influxdb/blob/master/influxql/INFLUXQL.md).

 ### HTTP response summary
 ---